Schools Chief: Graduation Punishment For Lyndhurst HS Senior Prank Rescinded

 "Moving forward, policies, procedures and codes of conduct will be updated to ensure that this critical concern is addressed in an appropriate and fair manner."

-******PREVIOUS STORY: Administrators were deciding whether to reconsider a decision to prevent a group of Lyndhurst High School seniors from walking at graduation Wednesday night following a prank at the school.
+******PREVIOUS STORY****** Administrators were deciding whether to rescind a decision to prevent a group of Lyndhurst High School seniors from walking at graduation Wednesday night following a prank at the school.

 "This matter is currently being reviewed by school administration," Lyndhurst Schools Supt.
 Joseph A. DeCorso wrote in a brief email to Daily Voice.
 "A final decision with respect to the graduation ceremony will be made this afternoon.